Prag8855/aab/content/guides/english-speaking-steuerberater-berlin.md

 ## Alternatives to a tax advisor

 Tax advisors are expensive and hard to find.[^5] Most of them refuse new clients.
 There are other ways to do your taxes in Germany.

+### For a few documents

+If you just need a proof of income to [apply for an apartment](/guides/find-a-flat-in-berlin), or documents to [renew your freelance visa](/guides/renew-german-freelance-visa), you don't need a tax advisor.
+[Tax Germany](/out/taxgermany) can prepare and stamp those documents.
+It's cheaper and faster.

 ### Look outside of Berlin